les-borkowski/to-learn/mfstotest/jira/userstories.md

 ### Stopwatch user stories

-1. Stopwatch should display time in the following format: hh:mm:ss:cc - hours, minutes, seconds, centiseconds.
+1. As a user, I should see time displayed in the following format: hh:mm:ss:cc - hours, minutes, seconds, centiseconds.
+When I open the app, stopwatch should display 00:00:00:00.

-2. When I press *start* button, timer should start running.

-3. *Pause* button should pause the stopwatch

-4. *Reset* button shoul set the stopwach to 00:00:00:00
+2. When I press *start* button, timer should start running. *Pause* button should pause the stopwatch. *Reset* button should set the stopwach back to 00:00:00:00.

-5. Optionally, I would like to have *Lap* button to be able to measure time that passed between two clicks.

-6. If the *Lap* button is used, I would like to see the results on the screen.
+3. Optionally, I would like to have *Lap* button, to be able to measure time that passed between two clicks.
+If the *Lap* button is used, I would like to see the results on the screen.

-7. As a user, I would like to be able to reset list of laps.
+4. As a user, I would like to be able to reset list of laps.